radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/understanding-operational-attributes.md

 ### vendorname

-An attribute found in the rootDSE (<RLI_HOME>\vds_server\conf\rootdse.ldif) that indicates the name of the LDAP server implementer.
+An attribute found in the rootDSE that indicates the name of the vendor for the LDAP server implementation.
 It has a value of Radiant Logic, Inc.

 ### createTimestamp